thanos/mirror/README.md

 8. **Zero 404 guarantee** - ALL media files (images, CSS, JS) are automatically downloaded from any site to ensure pages render properly offline
 9. **External resource download** - `--download-external` flag for additional external resources
 10. **Full recursive mirroring** - `--full-mirror` flag for comprehensive mirroring with all options enabled
+11. **Smart download cache** - each unique file is downloaded only once, preventing duplicates and improving efficiency
+12. **Enhanced resource logging** - clear visibility into what types of resources are being processed and downloaded

 ### 🔧 **Key Components:**